John I. Sauls: Education

-House Bill 2
+Public Facilities Privacy & Security Act

 Though he was not in office for the passage of House Bill 2, Sauls did say he supported the "bathroom part."
 His only criticism of the bill was the manner in which it was passed.
 Sauls voted to pass House Bill 142, also known as the “HB2 Compromise,” despite pushback from conservative groups that have endorsed him in the past.

-Alcohol Consumption and Gambling
+Alcohol consumption and gambling

 Sauls voted “no” on H500, an alcoholic beverage control omnibus bill that would ease regulations on North Carolina’s numerous micro-breweries.
 Three weeks after it was introduced House Bill 500 was gutted despite support from the state’s more than 200 craft brewers.
 Sauls voted against S155, the “Brunch Bill,” which allows vendors to sell alcoholic beverages before 10 a.m. on Sunday.
 Sauls said he couldn’t support the bill “personally.”
 As a pastor, Sauls doesn't condemn alcohol drinkers but has "preached too many funerals that were alcohol related."
 John Sauls “had several motor vehicle accidents when…[he] was drinking.”
 Sauls opposed establishing a state-run education lottery and compared using a lottery to fund education to a “drug dealer who keep selling drugs instead of taking a job.”

-Reproductive Rights
+Reproductive rights

 Sauls voted for the 2017 Republican budget which allocated money to crisis pregnancy centers, clinics that “discourage women from getting abortions would receive a big boost in state financial support.”
 Sauls voted to table a budget amendment that would redirect money from the Carolina Pregnancy Care Fellowship to the Department of Health and Human Services.